Tag: northinner

 Given all of that, and having incorrectly assumed that Talbot Street had been named for Matt, we couldn’t help but wonder what the man himself would make of the proliferation of boozers along the street that bears his name if he were still rattling along the streets of the city.
 Probably not much.
 We were also thinking that we’d been indulging in some of his penance ourselves in the name of the craic.
 Skipped the odd meal to nip in for a scoop?
 Check!
 Slept on uncomfortable surfaces?
 Yep!
 Wore chains upon your person?….
 Eh, we really should get onto the topic of Grainger’s here.

-Overall the look is effected nicely enough.
-That is though with one exception – sitting atop the bar there lies a plywood covering at the base of the beer taps.
-As if plucked straight from Cassidy’s or P Mac’s, this anomaly sits in defiance to its refined surroundings having apparently been designated as the pub’s proverbial plaster cast, it being littered with signatures and doodles.
+Overall, the look is effected nicely enough.
+That is, though with one exception – sitting atop the bar, there lies a plywood covering at the base of the beer taps.
+As if plucked straight from Cassidy’s or P Mac’s, this anomaly sits in defiance of its refined surroundings, having apparently been designated as the pub’s proverbial plaster cast, it being littered with signatures and doodles.

 Anomalies aside, it should be noted that the livery sitting beneath the graffitied plywood is far more extensive than one might expect, or than was by us.
 With plenty of genuine independent craft brews alongside the old reliables – there’ll be no lip out of your Granda or your cousin from NCAD, should you decide to bring them to Grainger’s for that big family get-together you’ve been meaning to have.
 Guinness clocked in at an even fiver and made no negative impact on the taste buds of me or Pintman Nº2, no mean feat when you consider that it followed a few in Cleary’s.